Use the players above for your preference of video or audio. Or, download the audio file here and listen later.

 If you happen to use the brighter, more intense tones in your singing then you’ll likely be using a raised larynx position without knowing.
 That’s all good.
 Low larynx sounds may not be useful to you stylistically, but they are an integral part of a warm down as they stretch out the larynx raising muscles in a therapeutic way.
 Many singers have experienced chronic external tension develop from not ridding the tensions associated to higher larynx styles.
 This can lead to all kinds of vocal problems and injuries, so be sure to dig some low larynx exercises out after every gig or session.

 The tongue episode is a good supplement to this podcast, because the tongues position complements the larynx position massively.
 We don’t want a low larynx position that’s being created by a low, backward tongue.
 That’s really detrimental to singing.
-If we use a higher larynx position, we must have a strategy to keep the tongue a little more forward.
+If we use a higher larynx position, we must have a strategy to allow the tongue to settle a little more forward.
 If you want to go and check out that episode, click here.

 That’s it for the larynx debate guys.
 Now, we have a question from a listener.